Small Business Saturday is a good thing. But this year, and all subsequent ones, let’s celebrate a season of small, a season of local.

 - borrow from “It’s a Wonderful Life” and show your town what it would be like without local or small businesses.

-- create a shop local-poly event (example from Amesbury Chamber)
+- create a shop local-poly event mirrored after the popular Monopoly game.

 - create a shopping passport, punch card, or bingo.
 The customer receives stamps for every purchase made at businesses in your town.